Rest - The Complement of Work

 It's been one hundred years since Mr. Tarbell painted this.
 Life today has sped up one hundredfold in those one hundred years.
 In the Western world, we have become like human conveyor belts moving constantly and circling again.
 It would not be an exaggeration to say today that many of us can't sit still.
 We have lost our focus to the tyranny of multitasking.

 Try for ten minutes to sit still and you might find it an eternity.
 Do you find your mind wandering over your day and all that needs to get done?
 Can you stay in the moment long enough to focus on one thing?
 If you can't, you may need to go back to the class called "REST 1001".

-All rest and no work leads to laziness, indolence and an unproductive, unsatisfying life.
+All rest and no work lead to laziness, indolence, and unproductive, unsatisfying life.
 But the danger today is all work and no rest leading to neurotic, frustrating lives.
-Are you longing to get off the treadmill of daily routine so that rest can once again rejuvenate your soul?
+Are you longing to get off the treadmill of the daily routine so that rest can once again rejuvenate your soul?

 Make a decision to keep God's third commandment.
 It says, "Remember to observe the Sabbath Day by keeping it holy.
 Six days a week are set apart for your daily duties and regular work but the seventh day is a day of rest dedicated to the Lord your God."
 Exodus 20: 8-10A NLT